Chinese Studies

 Locations: Lincoln Center and Rose Hill

-Visit the Modern Languages and Literatures Department
+Visit the Department of Languages and Cultures

 Study a language and culture central to today’s world.